April 30th 2016 8:00 AM - 12:00 PM Groves Auditorium

 Low Income Assistance

 Below are some of the programs available for low income residents.
 Please call the Next Support Department between 9 am and 4 pm, Monday through Friday for additional program information.
+The laon is to be repaid when the home is sold or transfers ownership to another person including family members.

 Major Home Repair Loans for Birmingham Residents

-- The Foundation for Birmingham Senior Residents has loans available for major home repairs which would include replacing a roof, furnace or windows.
+- The Foundation for Birmingham Senior Residents has no interest loans available for major home repairs which would include replacing a roof, furnace or windows.
 To qualify you must be a resident homeowner of the City of Birmingham and meet current income guidelines.

 Additional Assistance to Low Income Seniors